How To Help Lake Ontario with A Greener Future

 Here in Ontario, we are lucky enough to have access to four out of five of these lakes.
 While Ontarians often flock to the Great Lakes for recreation, in recent years, these lakes have made headlines for various pollution concerns, including E.Coli warnings.

-Our efforts this month at A Greener Future have centered on Lake Ontario; arguably the most polluted of the Great Lakes.
+Our efforts this month at A Greener Future have centred on Lake Ontario; arguably the most polluted of the Great Lakes.
 Our goal is to give our lake a little extra… love

 Volunteers cleaning up the shores of Lake Ontario.
 Photo by Victoria DeBoer.